Robinhood Investing Platform Review - Should You Use it?

-The biggest draw is: anyone can open a Robinhood account for free and begin trading stocks without paying commission fees.
+Anyone can open a Robinhood account for free and begin trading stocks without paying commission fees.

 It removes a major barrier that stops many people -- who are interested in investing but don’t want to pay to buy and sell securities -- from putting money in the stock market.

 With any investing platform, that is just a small part of the experience.
 There are other benefits and notable drawbacks to consider.

 We analyze the different aspects of Robinhood to help you determine whether it is worth using on your entry to investing.

 - Active traders of stock, ETFs, and options

 - Taxable brokerage accounts

 Robinhood Pros & Cons

 Types of Accounts Offered